 (1988) 1h33min/Action, horror, sci-fi

 John Carpenter wanted a truly rugged individual to play Nada.
 He cast wrestler Roddy Piper in the lead role after seeing him in WrestleMania III in 1987.
 Carpenter remembered Keith David’s performance in The Thing made in 1982 and wrote the role of Frank specifically for the actor.
-With a budget of 3 million, the movie made 13 million in the box office.
+With a budget of 3 million, the movie made 13 million at the box office.

-One of two major Hollywood studio science-fiction films released in the year of 1988 that featured alien characters assimilated into modern-day society on the planet Earth.
+One of two major Hollywood studio science-fiction films released in the year 1988 that featured alien characters assimilated into modern-day society on the planet Earth.
 The films are Alien Nation and John Carpenter’s They Live.
 John Carpenter: Uncredited, as the voice that says “sleep”.

 The line “I have come here to chew bubble gum and kick ass, and I’m all out of bubble gum” was ad-libbed by Roddy Piper.
 According to director John Carpenter, Piper had taken the line from a list of ideas he had for his pro wrestling interviews.
 Graffiti artist Shepard Fairey got his “obey” name from this film.
 The film is often cited by British author David Icke as John Carpenter’s best film.

-The film is partially shot in black-and-white which involved only the scenes and sequences where the aliens were visible to the audience when characters are wearing the sunglasses for most of the film.
-But this visual aesthetic ceases towards the end of the picture whereupon the aliens become visible in color for the film’s final act.
+The film is partially shot in black-and-white which involved only the scenes and sequences where the aliens were visible to the audience when characters are wearing sunglasses for most of the film.
+But this visual aesthetic ceases towards the end of the picture whereupon the aliens become visible in colour for the film’s final act.